 Security teams must look at what tools developers are using and embed their policies seamlessly into the existing toolchain, using code.
 By delivering a standardized set of consumable services for autonomous application development teams, security relieves DevOps of the burden of creating their own security infrastructure (aka the kitchen sink) and makes it easy for them to comply with corporate machine identity policies so they can ultimately, move faster more securely.

 Taking a programmatic approach allows for “baking in” trusted certificates into DevOps continuous integration/continuous delivery (CI/CD) pipelines is the new gold standard.
 This can be easily accomplished by using a standardized REST API that’s integrated into DevOps tools to abstract away details regarding certificate issuers.
 If this is done within the existing DevOps toolchain where developers can continue to use their existing tools, you establish a whole new paradigm for injecting machine identity management into DevOps workflows.

 Proactive InfoSec and development teams know that the security policy should be treated the same as any application code—it should be defined as code, versioned as code and tested as code.
-Here’s to next year where we hope to report that DevOps, operations and security teams will have come together to solve this difficult challenges with eloquent solutions such as the Venafi Platform or Venafi Cloud for DevOps.
+Here’s to next year where we hope to report that DevOps, operations and security teams will have come together to solve this difficult challenges with eloquent solutions such as the Venafi Platform or Venafi as a Service.